Channels

 No. It renders channel views for inspection and optional export, but the source file stays untouched.

-It turns opacity into a hard visible mask so transparent and visible regions are easier to read quickly.
+The alpha-mask view turns opacity into a hard visible mask so transparent and visible regions are easier to read at a glance.